dcone80/wmi/README.md

     $query->where('Size', '>', 15000)->from('Win32_LogicalDisk')->get();

-The field parameter needs to be an attribute in the `from` class, otherwise you will not receive the correct results.
+The field parameter needs to be an attribute in the `from` class, otherwise you will not receive any results.